zkuzmic/freeyogacolumbus/src/pages/index.md

       October 1, 2022 through December 31, 2022 - We will meet at Pickerington
       Nazarene Church at 11775 Pickerington Road, Pickerington, OH 43147.

-      For these dates only, we will be at Epiphany Lutheran due to schedule conflicts at Pick Naz…
+      For these dates ONLY, we will be at Epiphany Lutheran due to schedule conflicts at Pick Naz…

       October 29, 2022